Gadoof/Gadoof/mde_bypass_cron.md

 Eventually, I found out that really, all it takes is a dedicated attacker to perform recon against a target, determine the EDR that the target is using, and then to spend some dev time researching a bypass.
 I was under the impression that this took quite a bit of resources, especially when talking about some of the better EDR solutions out there.
 From what I could tell, these included Crowdstrike, Microsoft, Cylance, CarbonBlack, Trend Micro, SentinelOne and a few others depending on who you talk to.

-This reminds me of the _Big Short_...everyone assumes sub prime mortag...I mean **EDR** is good, but nobody really looks at it.
-So, let's actually take a look at one of the bigger EDR's on the market and how well they're doing defending Linux operating systems, starting specifically with Ubuntu 20.04, _not for any particular reason other than maybe my latest hatred for [RedHat's recent design decisions](https://www.phoronix.com/news/Red-Hat-Open-Source-Commitment)._
+This reminds me of the _Big Short_...everyone assumes **EDR** is good, but nobody really looks into it.
+So, let's actually take a look at one of the bigger EDR's on the market and how well they're doing defending Linux operating systems, starting specifically with Ubuntu 20.04.

 ##### **_Let's get it!!!_**